mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/creating.md

 ## Annotation Editor Panel ##

+So far we have a page-mod that can highlight elements and send information about them to the main add-on code.
+Next we will create the editor panel, which enables the user to enter an annotation associated with the selected element.

+We will supply the panel's content as an HTML file, and will also supply a content script to execute in the panel's context.

-Next, create a subdirectory under `data` called `editor`.
+So create a subdirectory under `data` called `editor`.
 This will contain two files: the HTML content, and the content script.

 ### Annotation Editor HTML ###